spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-customer-access-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when a customer access rule is created, updated or deleted, it is exported (or removed) to Redis.
+Make sure that when a customer access rule is created, updated, or deleted, it is exported (or removed) to Redis.

 | TARGET ENTITY                       | EXAMPLE EXPECTED DATA IDENTIFIER   |
 |-------------------------------------|------------------------------------|